 Effective marketing starts with knowing who you are targeting.
 You need to take some time to figure out who your ideal customer/client is.
 This is called your “buyer persona”.
 For instance, if you’re selling RV’s and retired couples are generally your biggest client base, do you know where they hang out online so you can engage with them?
 (Tip: they’re probably not on Clubhouse) What does their typical financial situation look like?
 What are their hobbies?
 What do they read?

 Your website is your flagship, your first impression on potential customers.
 This is your first opportunity to make a good impression because if they do not like your website, they’re going to be skeptical about learning more about your business.
 Go over your website and social profiles- are you using words and terminology that your buyer persona would relate to?
 Is your branding + messaging consistent across your website, social media, email?
 Do your links work?
 Is your grammar correct?
 Are there calls to action so people can take the next step you’d like them to take?
 I.e. sign up for an event, download a piece of content, etc.

 There are numerous social media platforms and unfortunately, most small business owners either try all of them at once or none at all.
 There doesn’t seem to be much of a happy medium when it comes to this point.
 The truth is, you only need to stick to a few.
 Anywhere from 1-3 should work to start.
 Get comfortable with one then add another and another.
 If you really start to get engagement on one, you can start to cross that over to another platform.
 What social media platforms should you be on?
 Again, think about your ideal customer- where would they be?
 Go there!

 Need More Help?

-I know how limited your time is as a small business owner- if you’d like to learn more about effectively doing your own digital marketing, click the banner below!
+I know how limited your time is as a small business owner- if you’d like to learn more about effectively doing your own digital marketing, let’s set-up a time to chat!